ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 Offset Time Zone:
-: A time zone defined by a specific UTC offset, e.g. `+08:45` and serialized using as its name the same numeric UTC offset format used in an RFC 3339 timestamp.
+: A time zone defined by a specific UTC offset, e.g. `+08:45` and serialized in a time zone suffix with the same numeric UTC offset format used in an RFC 3339 timestamp.
+  For example:

+    2022-07-08T00:14:07+08:45[+08:45]

+  The offset in the suffix SHOULD repeat the offset of the timestamp.
+  Non-equivalent offsets are {{inconsistent}}.

-  Although serialization with offset time zones is supported in this document for backwards compatibility with java.time.ZonedDateTime
+  Although serialization with offset time zones is supported in this document for backwards compatibility with `java.time.ZonedDateTime`
   {{JAVAZDT}}, use of offset time zones is strongly discouraged.
-  In particular, programs MUST NOT copy the UTC offset from a timestamp into an offset time zone in order to satisfy another program which requires a time zone annotation in its input.
+  In particular, programs MUST NOT copy the UTC offset from a timestamp into an offset time zone in order to satisfy another program which requires a time zone suffix in its input.
   Doing this will improperly assert that the UTC offset of timestamps in that location will never change, which can result in incorrect calculations in programs that add, subtract, or otherwise derive new